Visit

 Lothian Buses 16, 27, 29, 37 & 47 all stop within 5 minutes of the farm.

-We encourage everyone who can to use public transport, walk, wheel or cycle to get to the farm.
+Please use public transport, walk, wheel or cycle to get to the farm whenever possible.

 What’s On

-We have several farm open days a year, plus community events and activities.
-To find out about upcoming events, check out our events calendar.
+We have several farm tours a year, plus community events and activities.
+To find out about upcoming events and volunteering opportunities, check out our events calendar.

 Accessibility